arielgee/Sage-Like/.misc/tasks.md

 * handle error when previewing feed
 * feedPreview: Total Commander - 'select all' link => when href is '#' do not relativeToAbsoluteURL
 * add first image to mozilla product page for the options page
+* convert all panels to work like the messagePanel (with a promise).
+MAJOR RE-WRITE!
+* MASSIVE TESTING ON PropertiesView - CHECK EVERY MODIFIED LINE!!!:
+* replace .open() with .show()
+* remove public functions from return{}
 ---

 #### Next